johnathanhuutri/CTFWriteup/2022/SVATTT-2022/Convert/README.md

 ### Stage 2: Get shell

-We have libc address so let's craft a simple system("/bin/sh") to get shell:
+Struct with payload 0x30, 0x31 and 0x32 remain the same so we just need to pass struct with number 0 to execute system("/bin/sh") to get shell:

 ```python
 payload = b'0000' + b'htb\0' + b'\x003333333'